moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd.md

 From 1st of May 2015, if you are 35 or over when you first take out private health insurance, you will pay an additional amount of 2% for each year that you are aged 35 and over.
 Please contact VHI if you think this may apply.

+### Dependent Eligibility

+Dependents eligible for the GitLab subsidy include Team Member's Spouse, Domestic Partner, and Children up to the age of 21 as long as they are still enrolled in school.

+Domestic Partnership is defined as follows:
+- Neither partner is currently married to anyone else nor currently has a different Domestic Partner.
+- Partners have assumed mutual obligations for the welfare and support of each other.
+- Partners reside together as a non-married cohabiting couple and share the common necessities of life.
+- Partners are living together as a couple in the same household as each other’s sole Domestic Partner and intend to do so indefinitely.

 ### Enroll in the VHI Plan

 GitLab's VHI scheme will renew November 1.
 You can choose to enroll from this date or